Chicken Noodle Soup

 After Halloween, I usually never want to eat again.
 At least that’s what I tell myself and then at 4 pm I’m like hmm, I could go for a Twix.
 What is wrong with me?

 Of course this pattern isn’t new.
 Ever since I was a little girl I would eat my candy as I went trick or tricking until I had a stomachache and my mom would fix me a bowl of chicken noodle soup at the end of the night.

 Can I tell you that homemade chicken noodle soup has always been super intimidating to me?

 My mother-in-law has always killed it this department, whipping it up like it was taking the dishes out of the dishwasher…just something you do.

 But for some reason I could never get it right.
 The broth/chicken ratio.
 The noodles.
 I tend to do this with cooking.
-For instance, cooking rice was super intimidating to me 10 years ago.
+For instance, he first time cooking rice was super intimidating to me 10 years ago.
 Something so simple yet I always under or overcooked it.

-I always felt like an ingredient was missing but now I’m completely satisfied with this version.
+I always felt like an ingredient was missing but now I’m completely satisfied with this classic chicken noodle soup.

 The thing that takes this over the top are the homemade noodles.
 You can totally use store bought egg noodles.
 I don’t love them but if that’s all you have – it will work.